-Explore new data, released December 2017, on trends from 2007 to 2016 in the the supply, demographics, geographic distribution, education and employment of occupational therapists, physiotherapists and pharmacists.
+Explore new data, released January 2019, on trends from 2008 to 2017 in the supply, demographics, geographic distribution, education and employment of occupational therapists, physiotherapists and pharmacists.

 Also released were supply and demographic data for 30 health care provider types and a series of Health Workforce indicators.
 Additional methodological information is available to help you understand and interpret these data tables.